-Peer Assisted Study Sessions (PASS) is a free, voluntary academic assistance program that uses peer-led group study to help students succeed in challenging subjects.
+Peer Assisted Study Sessions (PASS) is a free, voluntary academic assistance program that uses peer-led study groups to help students succeed in challenging units.

-Evidence shows that students who attend PASS regularly achieve higher results and are more likely to pass and remain enrolled in their units.
-PASS is also a great way to connect with other students studying the same course.
+Evidence shows that students who attend PASS regularly on average achieve higher results and are more likely to pass their units.
+Some of the benefits you can experience include:

-- meet people in your course and have fun learning together.
+- Ability to meet people in your course and make friends

 Units available for PASS sessions

 Specific units are selected for PASS sessions each semester based on need by the Peer Learning and Support Coordinator in consultation with the Dean of Learning and Teaching within each college.
-If you are interested in PASS being offered for your unit, please contact the Peer Learning and Support Coordinator to discuss if this program is appropriate for your unit.
+The undergraduate units on offer for this semester are: